1rithwik/Employee_Attendance/README.md

 ## Authentication and Authorization:
 ### JWT Authentication Flow:
 Frontend sends username and password to backend.</br>
+The password is encrypted and stored in database.</br>
 Backend verifies credentials and returns a JWT token.</br>
 Frontend stores the token, sending it with requests to access protected resources.